kj3moraes/Battleship-Game-Engine/Battleship Playing Guide.md

 ---
 ## How-to-Play
-This guides the reader on how to use the Battleship text-based game engine.
+This guide instructs the reader on how to use the Battleship text-based game engine.
 The rules of the game are the same as the official version given by [Hasbro](https://www.hasbro.com/common/instruct/Battleship.pdf).
-For this game, the commands to play are as follows :
+At the start of the program, you will need to give some details for the game to take place.

 * Menu 1 _[ACTION MENU]_
   * `[s]tart` - starts the **Human vs. Machine** match